jcsyme/sisepuede/docs/source/general_data.rst

 General Data
 ============

-**MODELNAME** includes key elements to support conversion between different variables and support different reporting quantities (e.g., emissions in MT or GT).
-The following section enumerates conversion factors and units for some of the key elements of **MODELNAME**, including gasses and defined units of energy, length, mass, and volume (used in emission accounting).
+**SISEPUEDE** includes key elements to support conversion between different variables and support different reporting quantities (e.g., emissions in MT or GT).
+The following section enumerates conversion factors and units for some of the key elements of SISEPUEDE, including gasses and defined units of energy, length, mass, and volume (used in emission accounting).

 Sectors and Subsectors
 ======================

-LAC-IPDM models emissions in four key sectors: AFOLU, Circular Economy, Energy, and IPPU.
+SISEPUEDE models emissions in four key sectors: AFOLU, Circular Economy, Energy, and IPPU.
 Additional, emissions are driven by activity in the Socioeconomic sector.

-.. csv-table:: Emissions sectors in LAC-IDPM
+.. csv-table:: Emissions sectors in SISEPUEDE
    :file: ./csvs/attribute_sector.csv
    :header-rows: 1

 Each of the four key emissions sectors and the socioeconomic sector are divided into several subsectors, which are detailed below.

-.. csv-table:: Subsectors modeled in LAC-IDPM
+.. csv-table:: Subsectors modeled in SISEPUEDE
    :file: ./csvs/attribute_subsector.csv
    :header-rows: 1